panoply/vscode-liquid/readme.md

 _If the required `.liquid` suffix is problematic then use [file associations](https://code.visualstudio.com/docs/languages/identifiers)._

 ### Supported Languages

-The below language support Liquid syntax and whenever a file uses a defined _Support Extension_ they will be automatically associated and features will be enabled.

 | Language Identifier | Language Alias    | Supported Extension    | Grammar Injection |
 | ------------------- | ----------------- | ---------------------- | ----------------- |